-In my dissertation, I study how shifting relations between companies affect wage inequality.
+I study how shifting relations between companies affect wage inequality and earnings growth.
 Rising earnings inequality since the 1970s has come mostly from growing wage differences between different companies, not between co-workers.
 Drawing on economic sociology, I provide new evidence on the distributional effects of shifting supply chains, rising product market concentration and job restructuring.
-This research is supported by the National Science Foundation's Doctoral Dissertation Improvement Grant and the Washington Center for Equitable Growth.